From Code

 Business users knew the underwriting rules cold but couldn't touch them without engineering.
-I audited the codebase, found three structural patterns hiding inside hundreds of rules, and designed the constrained interfaces that cut product launch time from two years to 90 days.
+I audited the codebase, mapped three incompatible mental models, found three structural patterns hiding inside hundreds of rules, and designed the constrained interfaces that cut product launch time from a year to 90 days.

 Product launch time